 No. Payment Protection Insurance itself isn't a bad product.
 But it's been widely mis-sold with thousands of loans, leaving many paying hundreds for potentially worthless cover.

-I’ve you’ve got PPI, ask if you really need it.
+If you've got PPI, ask if you really need it.
 If you've a bank loan with PPI, you should be allowed to cancel the insurance.
 If you need PPI, getting a standalone policy and cancelling the existing one should save cash, as less will go towards big commissions.
 You can get similar cover at about a third of the cost.
 See the Cheap PPI guide.

 Payment protection insurance was most commonly sold on loans and credit cards.